scarletdeathx/deathos/README.md

 License

-deathOS core is licensed under AGPLv3 (provisional, subject to community revision).
+deathOS core is licensed under MIT License.
 Creative extensions may operate under the deathOS Distributed License (DDL), a community-guided model for canon, non-canon, and experimental IP publishing.

 "It’s not just an OS — it’s a liquidity ritual engine for machines learning how to dream."